 Please note that students must enroll in at least three hours of 8090 to receive a master's degree.
 In addition, students must complete at least three hours of 9090 to receive the doctoral degree.
+Most of the credit hours you will be enrolled in while earning your PhD will be Research hours.

+'''

 8050 Research (Non-thesis)

 9050 Research (Non-Dissertation)

 8090 Research (Thesis - usually 6 hours for the master's degree)

 9090 Research (Dissertation - usually 12-18 hours for the doctoral degree)

+'''